Last Updated on April 10, 2021 by Helga Dosa

 Among tomato-based pizzas, Marinara is the oldest of them all, as it was created in 1734.
 Simple and wholesome, it was topped — and still is today — with tomato sauce, garlic, oregano, and extra virgin olive oil.
 And it was called “marinara” because it was a favorite among fishermen!

 #4 The first pizzeria was in Naples

 Indeed, the oldest pizza place in the world opened in 1738 in Naples and it’s still up and running.
 Pizzeria Port’Alba started as a stand for peddlers but then, in 1830, it turned into a full-fledged pizza restaurant.
 Among its most famous customers Gabriele d’Annunzio, Ferdinand of Bourbon, Francesco Crispi and Benedetto Croce.

 #5 pizza Margherita is named after Italy’s first queen (or is it?)

 Because Vittorio Emanuele II was already a widower when he became the first king of unified Italy, it was his son’s wife, Margherita di Savoia, to be the country’s first queen.

-The story goes that in 1889, while in Naples, a famous pizzaiolo called Raffaele Esposito offered three varieties of pizza to the queen, who expressed her preference for the one topped with tomato, mozzarella and basil, to symbolize the colors of the Italian flag.
+The story says that in 1889, while in Naples, a famous pizzaiolo called Raffaele Esposito offered three varieties of pizza to the queen, who expressed her preference for the one topped with tomato, mozzarella, and basil, to symbolize the colors of the Italian flag.
 Thus the name pizza Margherita.